eyandocumet/eyandocumet.github.io/projects/pyro.md

   <img class="img-fluid" src="../img/pyro/pyro_concept.jpg" alt="πRo-Bot Concept">
 </div>

-To reduce development time and simplify fabrication, my team disassembled and cannibalized a toy electric water gun as our delivery mechanism.
-This allowed us to focus on system integration and targeting, rather than pump design.
-We presented our finalized design to a machinist review panel and received approval to proceed with fabrication.
-Following that, we secured a Maker Grant from the ASME UC Berkeley Chapter to fund manufacturing and testing.

 <div class="text-center">
   <img class="img-fluid" src="../img/pyro/water_gun.jpeg" alt="The FunWee water gun.
 Fun to play with!" style="width: 40%">
 </div>